apiel/radka/README.md

 This will create a new `site` folder containing the generated html files.

+You can use `npx radka server` to run a server for your site.

 Let's create another page but with dynamic content.
 Create a file `src/pages/pet/[type].page.jsx`:

 ```jsx